This camp is now full. Click here or on the REGISTER Now button to be added to waiting list.

 Learn what it takes to become a fashion designer!
-You'll discover the basic elements of fashion sketching, illustration, construction, collection development, bead work and fabric selection.
+You'll discover the basic elements of fashion sketching, illustration, construction, collection development, bead work, and fabric selection.
 We'll examine work by famous designers, from Coco Chanel to Marc Jacobs, and dive into the exciting world of fashion shows by learning the steps a designer goes through before, during and after Fashion Week.
 We'll even take a field trip to visit a working designer, where you'll see the whole process in action and get to try your hand at a small sewing project!
 Students will leave the program with a sketchbook full of designs and inspiration, their own set of design tools, and a final 2D or 3D project.
-Note: Students need to bring their own 11 x 14 sketchbook and a beginner's set of either watercolor or gouache paints; in addition, bring a pair of loose or relaxed pants (not tight ones or skinny jeans) to cut off for the sewing project.
-Open to students ages 13-17.

 1197 South Lumpkin Street, Athens, GA 30602

-Alexandra Parsons (Fashion Design) earned her B.F.A. in Fashion Design from the Savannah College of Art and Design, and studied Fabric Design at the University of Georgia.
-She currently lives in New York City, where she works as a fashion stylist for Saks Fifth Avenue.
-She has her own clothing label, which is sold at a local vintage boutique and was featured on MTV.
+Alexandra Parsons earned her B.F.A. in Fashion Design from the Savannah College of Art and Design and studied Fabric Design at the University of Georgia.
+She currently lives in New York City and works on her own clothing label, which has been sold at a local boutique and was featured on MTV.
 Alexandra previously held internships with Anne Barge, the prestigious Atlanta-based bridal designer, and JonValdi Couture (now Germán Valdivia) in New York City.
 While studying at SCAD-Atlanta, she founded a student fashion organization called Fashion Haus Atlanta, and served as a designer and organizer in several fashion shows.
-This is Alexandra's fourth year as a Summer Academy instructor.
+This is Alexandra's twelfth year as a Summer Academy instructor.